onewelcome/identity-cloud-documentation/docs/products/access/api-reference/description-oauth-endpoint.md

 The authorization endpoint is used in the authorization code flow.
 In this flow, the OneWelcome Access sends an access grant to the client.
 The client can exchange this access grant for an access token by calling the [token endpoint](#token-endpoint).

-Authorization code flow can be used with a feature called Proof Key for Code Exchange ([PKCE](https://datatracker.ietf.org/doc/html/rfc7636)).
-PKCE provides an additional layer of security for OAuth 2.0 flows and helps prevent authorization code interception attacks.
+The Authorization Code Flow in OneWelcome Access incorporates the Proof Key for Code Exchange ([PKCE](https://datatracker.ietf.org/doc/html/rfc7636)) feature to enhance the security of OAuth 2.0 interactions, mitigating the risk of authorization code interception attacks.

-While PKCE is optional for Confidential Clients, it is strongly recommended, and is mandatory for Public Clients due to their inability to maintain the confidentiality of their client secrets.
-For Confidential Clients OneWelcome Access will handle PKCE if `code_challenge` and `code_challenge_method` parameters are provided in request to
+While the use of PKCE is optional for Confidential Clients, it is strongly recommended.
+However, for Public Clients, the use of PKCE is mandatory due to their inherent inability to maintain the confidentiality of client secrets.
+If a Confidential Client adds the `code_challenge` and `code_challenge_method` parameters in the Authorization request, the `code_verifier` parameter will be mandatory in the request to [Token endpoint](#token-endpoint) for that transaction.
-Authorization endpoint as well as when `code_verifier` is passed to request to [Token endpoint](#token-endpoint).

 Endpoints: `GET /oauth/authorize` or `GET /oauth/v1/authorize`